The Next Episode

-"The Next Episode" is a single by American rapper-producer Dr. Dre, released on June 26, 2000 as the third single from his second studio album, 2001 (1999).
-The track features Snoop Dogg, Kurupt and Nate Dogg, but only Snoop Dogg is credited.
+"The Next Episode" is a single by American rapper-producer Dr. Dre, released in 2000 as the third single from his second studio album, 2001 (1999).
+The track features Snoop Dogg, Kurupt, and Nate Dogg, but only Snoop Dogg is credited.
 It is a sequel to Dre and Snoop's famous single "Nuthin' but a 'G' Thang" from the former's debut album, The Chronic.

 The song peaked at number 23 on the Billboard Hot 100.

 The song has been performed live numerous times by both Dr. Dre and Snoop Dogg.
 Notable performances include the 2000 Up in Smoke Tour and as the opener to Super Bowl LVI halftime show on February 13, 2022.
+The duo also performed the song during the concluding segment of Los Angeles' contribution to the 2024 Summer Olympics closing ceremony, a nod to the fact that Los Angeles 2028 is the "next episode" of the Summer Olympics.

 Background

-The single is produced by Dr. Dre and fellow Aftermath producer Mel-Man.
-Dre's verse was written by then Aftermath artists Hittman, The D.O.C. and Ms. Roq.
-The single's title harks back to Dre's and Snoop Dogg's smash hit "Nuthin' But a "G" Thang" from Dre's 1992 solo debut The Chronic, in which Snoop Dogg instructs listeners at the end of the chorus to "just chill till the next episode".
-That line refers to the song "It's My Thing" from the EPMD album Strictly Business, which in fact did not refer to this single but to its predecessor, a song from 1993 originally recorded for Doggystyle but not included in its final version.
-Snoop, Dre, and Nate each have verses, while Kurupt shares the hook with Snoop and Dre.
-The song has many references to 2Pac's "California Love", which he did with Dre while at Death Row Records, and To Live & Die in LA.
-Originally listed on the back cover of Doggystyle as "Tha Next Episode", the original version of the song was by Snoop Dogg featuring Dr. Dre, and had a much different beat and different lyrics.
-The original was 4:36 long, and referred to Dre's "Nuthin' but a 'G' Thang" numerous times.
-The background of the original was later used in Warren G's "Runnin' Wit No Breaks" on the Regulate...G Funk Era album.

-The song's predominant sample interpolates "The Edge" by David McCallum and producer David Axelrod, originally released on McCallum's 1967 album Music: A Bit More Of Me.
+"The Next Episode" is produced by Dr. Dre and fellow Aftermath producer Mel-Man.
+The song predominantly samples "The Edge" by David McCallum (star of The Great Escape, Sapphire & Steel, The Man from U.N.C.LE., Colditz, and NCIS) and producer David Axelrod, originally released on McCallum's 1967 album Music: A Bit More of Me.